 More specifically, it moves at a constant speed in a constant direction — it does not accelerate at all… unless it bumps into something, like the outside of a spaceship, or comes too close to a planet and crashes down onto the surface.
 But without anything to get in its way, the object will just keep on moving at a constant velocity forever.

 Ok, I made a bit of a leap there in saying “forever”.
 Perhaps you weren’t thinking about eternity.
 Perhaps you thought that the object would still eventually slow down, even if it didn’t run into anything.
 But the truth is that if nothing ever got in its way, this thing would keep moving at that constant velocity forever.

 To investigate the other half of Newton’s First Law, we need to do one more quick experiment.
 Go back into space and hold the object, except this time just let go of it without giving it any kind of push.
-This actually happened in Stanley Kubrick’s film 2001: A Space Odyssey, by the way, when a pen was left floating inside a space ship and an attendant later came by to grab it out of mid-air.2 Although this scene occurs in the world of science fiction, it also happens to be accurate: if something is not moving, it will stay stationary until something else causes it to move.
+This actually happened in Stanley Kubrick’s film 2001: A Space Odyssey, by the way, when a pen was left floating inside a space ship and an attendant later came by to grab it out of mid-air.[2.
+This was in the days before computer graphics could create an entire character, complete with googly eyes and some kind of Jamaican accent.
+The effect, in this case, was achieved by affixing the pen to a piece of glass, which was held in front of the camera and spun slowly around.]
+Although this scene occurs in the world of science fiction, it also happens to be accurate: if something is not moving, it will stay stationary until something else causes it to move.

 And so we’ve finally arrived at Newton’s First Law.
 It is a two-parter: the first part says that if an object is not moving, it will remain stationary unless an external force causes it to do so; the second part says that if an object is moving, it will continue to move at the same speed and in the same direction until an external force acts on it.